kleenexETH/Cybersecurity-Resources/README.md

 * [The Social Engineering Framework](http://www.social-engineer.org/framework/general-discussion/)

-## OSINT (Open Source intelligence) -The practice of collecting information from published or otherwise publicly available sources
+## OSINT (Open Source Intelligence) -The practice of collecting information from published or otherwise publicly available sources

 ### People and Organizational: